 Players may request additional basic land cards for their sideboard.
-There are no restrictions on the number of cards a player may exchange this way as long as the main deck contains at least forty cards.
+There are no restrictions on the number of cards a player may exchange this way as long as the main deck is legal afterwards.
 Cards do not need to be exchanged on a one-for-one basis.